Military budget of the United States: Comparison with other countries

 The US spends more on national defense than China, India, Russia, Saudi Arabia, France, Germany, United Kingdom, Japan, South Korea, and Brazil combined.
 The 2018 US military budget accounts for approximately 36% of global arms spending (for comparison, US GDP is only 24% of global GDP).
 The 2018 budget is approximately 2.5 times larger than the $250 billion military budget of China.
 The US and its close allies are responsible for two-thirds to three-quarters of the world's military spending (of which, in turn, the US is responsible for the majority).
 The US also maintains the largest number of military bases on foreign soil in the world.
 While there are no freestanding foreign bases permanently located in the US, there are now around 800 US bases in foreign countries.
 Military spending makes up nearly 16% of entire federal spending and approximately half of discretionary spending.
 In a general sense discretionary spending (defense and non-defense spending) makes up one-third of the annual federal budget.

 In 2016, the US spent 3.29% of its GDP on its military (considering only basic Department of Defense budget spending), more than France's 2.26% and less than Saudi Arabia's 9.85%.
 This is historically low for the US since it peaked in 1944 at 37.8% of GDP (it reached the lowest point of 3.0% in 1999–2001).
 Even during the peak of the Vietnam War the percentage reached a high of 9.4% in 1968.

 In 2018, the US spent 3.2% of its GDP on its military, while Saudi Arabia spent 8.8%, Israel spent 4.3%, Pakistan spent 4.0%, Russia spent 3.9%, South Korea spent 2.6%, China spent 1.9%, United Kingdom spent 1.8%, and Germany spent 1.2% of its GDP on defense.

-The US military's budget has plateaued in 2009, but is still considerably larger than any other military power.